Burnsedia/burnsedia.github.io/src/content/blog/10-cli-tools-that-skilled-developers-obsess-over.md

 heroImage: "/CyberPunkLogo2.jpg"
 ---

-## Story: When the Editor Became the Bottleneck
+## When the Editor Became the Bottleneck

 I type fast.
 So fast that VS Code couldn’t keep up — freezes, crashes, lag.